 Key steps to take after a separation or when contemplating separation

-Review your Will
+1. Review your Will

 A relationship breakdown does not invalidate your Will.
-If you and your significant other have decided to part ways, now is a good time to review the contents of your Will.
-If you share children with your ex, you might not have any issues with your assets going to your ex on death.
-But would you still feel that way if your ex had re-partnered?
-If you don’t review your Will post-separation, you run the risk of your assets going to the wrong people on your death.
-You don’t need to wait until you and your ex have divided up your assets to change your Will.
-We recommend reviewing as soon as possible post-separation.
+If you and your significant other have decided to part ways, now is a good time to review the content of your Will.
+If you share children with your former partner, you might not have any issues with your assets going to your former partner on death.
+However, it is important to consider what the future may hold- i.e. how would you still feel if your former spouse re-partnered?

-Talk to your lawyer
+2. Talk to your lawyer

-Emotions run high during separations, and having professional guidance early on can help avoid arguments, and save you money in the long run.
+Emotions run high during separations, and having professional guidance early on can help avoid arguments and save you money in the long run.
 A lawyer will talk you through the separation process, and advise you on your legal entitlements.
 If you have children, your lawyer will be able to provide you with guidance and helpful resources to navigate parenting through separation.

-Don’t be afraid to reach out for additional support
+3. Don’t be afraid to reach out for additional support

 The information contained in this article is provided for informational purposes only and should not be construed as legal advice on any subject matter.